timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 ### Origin
 By default, `time_bucket_ng` uses Saturday, January 1, 2000 for its origin.
-This is different from `time_bucket`.
+This differs from `time_bucket`.
 Because `time_bucket_ng` supports months and years, January 1 provides a more natural starting date for counting intervals.

 Unlike `time_bucket`, `time_bucket_ng` doesn't support dates before the origin.
 In other words, by default, you cannot use `time_bucket_ng` with data from